Holgli/Fernotron2Mqtt/Readme.md

 	knolleary/PubSubClient@^2.8
 </pre>

 The C1101 library is only necessary if you use a C1101 transceiver module.
-The libary is used to initialize the module and to set some basic parameters.
+The library is used to initialize the module and to set some basic parameters.
 If you use a MX-05V type receiver module the library can be omitted and you can comment out the C1101 code in main.cpp.

 The ESP Async WebServer library is used to make some gateway informations acessable to your browser.